shahidattech/tool-based-agent/README.md

 This project is designed to provide support to customers and dealers through a Financial Agent that leverages OpenAI and Azure OpenAI.
 It consists of three main components:

 - **Client**: A React.js application.
-- **Web Services**: Services that simulate DMV processes, payments, SMS generation, and validation.
+- **Web Services**: Services that simulate DMV processes, payments, OTP generation, and validation.
 - **Assistant**: The AI agent, exposed through its API, can be integrated with any client.

 ## How to Start the Application